ramzyizza/NobleWear-Fashion-E-Commerce-Website/README.md

 -   **Daniel Fjeldstad (@w3bdesign)**
 -   **Dependabot (@dependabot[bot])**

-Their contributions in the front-end provided us a launchpad, allowing us to focus on refining back-end functionalities.
+Their contributions in the front end provided us with a launchpad, allowing us to focus on refining back-end functionalities.

 **Contributor of this project:**
 -   **Antonius Teddy Kurniawan (@DSJet)**